GaetanLepage/phd-manuscript/sections/4_active_ssl/2_method/0_index.typ

 This movement is computed from the robot movement at each step $delta_t'$ with $t' in [|t_1, t_2|]$.
 The result of this operation will be denoted as $tilde(M)_t'$.
 @fig:active_ssl:method:shift provides an example of a #doa map along with its shifted version.
+Of course, we have $tilde(M)_t = M_t$ as the current map does not need to be shifted.

 This correspond to the lines 12-16 of @algo:active_ssl:algo.
-Of course the #acr("FoV") parameter $L$ has to be chosen relevantly with respect to the maximum distance $d_"max"$ travelled by the robot at each step and the horizon $H$.
+The #fov parameter $L$ has to be chosen carefully.
-If the characteristic value $H times d_"max"$ significantly overpasses $L/2$, information from the oldest steps will at least partly be out of scope and thus useless.
-In practice, there are no strong reason to keep $L$ and choosing it greater than the dimensions of the room ensures to capture most available knowledge in the shifted maps $tilde(M)_t'$.
-Of course, we have $tilde(M)_t = M_t$ as the current map does not need to be shifted.
+Its impact will be studied in a later section.

 #include "figures/shift/figure.typ"